Ballen i øyet

 Ballen i øyet (Ball in the eye) is a 2000 Norwegian comedy film directed by Catrine Telle, starring Laila Goody.
 Denise (Goody) is heavily short sighted, but still plays football.
 One day she is hit in the eye by a ball, and loses consciousness.
 When she wakes up, it seems that everyone else has an identical twin.

+Release

+The film opened in Norway on 18 February 2000 on 7 screens and grossed Norwegian krone 128,045 ($14,518) in its opening week.